Chaser (video game): Plot

 Chaser contacts Kabir, a smuggler who promises transit to Mars in exchange for Chaser escorting Kabir's contraband to Siberia.
 There, Kabir betrays Chaser and shoots him several times.
 According to an elderly eyewitness, just as Kabir was about to finish Chaser, an armed man in black scared him and his men away and injected Chaser with medicine.
 Having recovered, Chaser attacks a local labor camp and rescues a man who can lead him to Kabir's base of operations, an old spaceport.
 After killing Kabir and his men, Chaser departs to Mars.

 On Mars, Chaser is thrown in prison, where he meets one of his old comrades.
 They orchestrate an escape plan which, unbeknown to them, is seen and heard by Longwood himself.
 Once they escape the prison, they make contact with one of the rebels who informs them that Longwood has been rerouting terraforming money into his own projects, including illegal human cloning and memory transfer.
 They orchestrate a plan of assassination in which they blow up a train carrying Longwood.

 With Longwood officially announced dead, the rebels return to their base to celebrate, only to be attacked by Longwood's forces.
 After an extended gunfight, the base is overrun and both Chaser and Castor are captured.
 Longwood, alive and well, reveals that the protagonist is, in fact, Scott Stone.
 The real John Chaser died before he could be interrogated.
 Aboard the Majestic, Stone assumed Chaser's appearance through plastic surgery.
 Castor's men, however, attacked the Majestic and disrupted the memory transfer process, leaving him an amnesiac.
 Castor admits to being responsible for the attack, but vehemently denies all else and pleads with the protagonist not to join Longwood.

 Eventually, the protagonist shoots Castor dead.
 Even though the prospect of interrogating him is gone, Longwood is pleased.
 He has his men shoot the protagonist and drag his barely alive body away.

 Multiplayer

-The gameplay is fast-paced.
-There are 12 maps.
-These maps make up the gameplay over four different game modes:
+There are 12 maps and 4 game modes: